Here’s a typical phone conversation at any faith-based or private school. Perhaps you’ve had it happen at yours:

 “OK, thank you.”
 Click….buzzzzzzz.

 Some phone calls like that aren’t even made anymore because tuition is posted on the school’s Web site.
+And you know what that means…potentially large numbers of families aren’t even calling your school because they believe the tuition you’ve posted is out of their price range…especially if they have 2 or 3 children.

 Have you ever taken a good look at which companies “advertise” their prices?
 That’s right…those that have products or services offered at “less than retail” or “discounted” prices.
 Consumers that seek price information are always looking for the best “deal.”
 Many schools have offered financial aid to those families that have demonstrated financial need, but families that have no financial need still want the best “deal” they can get because that’s how our consumer-driven economy has trained them.